lab-cosmo/torch-pme/docs/src/about.rst

 =================

-``torch-pme`` provides an interface in which the positions of the atoms in a structure are stored in :py:class:`torch.Tensor` objects, or in a :py:class:`metatensor.System
+``torch-pme`` provides an interface in which the positions of the atoms in a structure are stored in :class:`torch.Tensor` objects, or in a :class:`metatensor.System
 <metatensor.torch.atomistic.System>` object.

 torch-pme can be used as an end-to-end library computing the potential from